kkt-ee/TFDWT/paper.md

 # 2 Statement of need

 In machine or deep learning, an efficient multiresolution representation of data often helps to build economical and explainable models.
 The Wavelet toolbox [@misiti1996wavelet] by MathWorks is a proprietary software that has served the requirements for D-dimensional wavelet transforms in the MATLAB environment for a few decades.
 Several open-source packages are now available for 1D and 2D DWT in Python.
 Pywavelets [@lee2019pywavelets] is a D-dimensional wavelet transform library in Python that works with Numpy [@harris2020array] arrays.
 However, it is challenging to directly use Pywavelets with the symbolic tensors in TensorFlow [@developers2022tensorflow] layers and CUDA [@fatica2008cuda].
 WaveTF [@versaci2021wavetf] is a solution for constructing 1D and 2D DWT layers in TensorFlow but is limited to only Haar and Db2 wavelets.
 The package tensorflow-wavelets [@tensorflow-wavelets-1.1.2] supports multiple wavelets, but it has a minor bug in perfect reconstruction due to the padding and boundary effects in processing the finite-length inputs.
 In Pytorch [@imambi2021pytorch], the pytorch-wavelets [@pytorch-wavelets-1.3.0] package allows the construction of 1D and 2D DWT layers.
+However, there are limited libraries for 3D and higher transforms with a wide range of wavelet families for Graphics Processing Unit (GPU) computations.

 For a $\text{{D}}$\-dimensional wavelet $\boldsymbol{\psi} \in L^{2}(\mathbb{R})^{\text{{D}}}$, a discrete wavelet system defined by $\big\{\boldsymbol{\psi}_{m,\boldsymbol{p}}:m\in\mathbb{Z},\boldsymbol{p}\in\mathbb{Z}^{\text{{D}}}\big\}$ forms an orthonormal basis in $\boldsymbol{\psi}\in L^{2}(\mathbb{R})^{\text{{D}}}$, where $\boldsymbol{\psi}_{m,\boldsymbol{p}}(\boldsymbol{x}):=2^{m}\psi(2^{m}\boldsymbol{x}-\boldsymbol{p})$.
 Then, by definition the DWT of $\boldsymbol{x}\in\mathbb{Z}^{\text{{D}}}$ is $\boldsymbol{x}\mapsto(\langle\boldsymbol{x},\psi_{m,\boldsymbol{p}}\rangle)_{m,\boldsymbol{p}}$, where $m$ is the dilation parameter and $\boldsymbol{p}$ is the shift or translation parameter.
 The TFDWT Python package is a simple standalone DWT and IDWT library with minimal dependencies that allow computation with symbolic tensors and CUDA.
 This release supports up to 3D forward and inverse transforms with various orthogonal and biorthogonal wavelet families.
 A seamless package upgrade for higher dimensional DWT is possible by separable transforms.
 The boundary effects are taken care of with cyclic convolutions instead of padding.
 The package supports orthogonal and biorthogonal wavelets of different families having impulse responses of diverse lengths.
 In this paper, we defined the platform-independent, underlying mathematics for realizing fast DWT and IDWT layers with filter bank structures having FIR filters, downsamplers and upsamplers.
 Although our realization of the discrete wavelet system is in TensorFlow 2, a seamless reproduction of the computations is possible in other deep learning frameworks.